ToshioCP/Gtk4-tutorial/gfm/sec20.md

 ~~~

 - Preference dialog is an independent dialog.
-It is not a descendant widget of the top GtkApplicationwindow `win`.
+It is not a descendant widget of the top-level GtkApplicationwindow `win`.
-Therefore, There's no child tag of the dialog object.
+Therefore, There's no child tag that surrounds the dialog object.
-- There are four properties of the dialog specified.
+- There are four properties of the dialog.
 GtkDialog is a child object (not child widget) of GtkWindow, so it inherits all the properties from GtkWindow.
 Title, resizable, modal and transient-for properties are inherited from GtkWindow.
 Transient-for specifies a temporary parent window, which the dialog's location is based on.
 - internal-child attribute is used in the child tag above.
 GtkDialog has a GtkBox child widget.
-Its id is "content_area" in `gtkdialog.ui`, which is the ui file of GtkDialog in gtk4 source files.
+Its id is "content_area" in `gtkdialog.ui`, which is the ui file of GtkDialog.
+(It is in the Gtk4 source files.)
-This box is provided to users to add content widgets in it.
+This box is provided for users to add content widgets in it.
 The tag `<child internal-child="content_area">` is put at the top of the contents.
 Then you need to specify an object tag and define its class as GtkBox and its id as content_area.
 This object is defined in `gtkdialog.ui` but you need to define it again in the child tag.